 Sam’s physician suggested that he try Continuous Positive Airway Pressure (CPAP) to treat his sleep apnea.

 “I always felt tense when sleeping with the CPAP machine, and could never relax,” says Sam.
-“The pressure of the CPAP made it hard to breath.
-I never felt like it was that sanitary either when I would get sick.
+“The pressure of the CPAP made it hard to breathe.
+I never felt like it was that sanitary either when I would get sick.”

 “When I complained to my wife about the CPAP, she thought I wasn’t giving it a chance, so I said she should try it on,” he says.
 “She put it on, but only lasted 15 seconds or so, and admitted that it was pretty difficult to wear.”